fnk0/Android-Wear-Codelab/README.md

     break;
 ```

-Now let's try it out!!
+* Now let's try it out!!
 Runt he App and click on the first button.
 The notification should be displayed on your phone like this:
 ![firstNotification](https://raw.githubusercontent.com/fnk0/Android-Wear-Codelab/master/screenshots/notifications-1.fw.png)

+* The notifications should also appear on the device like this:
+![wearNotification]